About Us

 Tammy (Miser) Spivey

-USMWF Founder and USMWF Family Member
+USMWF Founder and USMWF Family Member (Retired 2021)

 Ms. Spivey resides in Lexington, KY and is the Assistant Executive Director of USMWF.
 Ms. Spivey started USMWF in 2003 after her 33-year-old brother, Shawn Boone, was killed at Hayes-Lemmerz in Huntington, Indiana.
 Tammy has appeared on 60 Minutes, been interviewed and quoted in local and national newspapers and magazines, given numerous congressional testimonies, given feedback to OSHA on several occasions, spoke in many forums, given training and received multiple awards for her grassroots efforts. |